-When vehicle is turned over or stays tilted on the side, put the vehicle back on its wheels, then wait 3 to 5 minutes.
+When vehicle is turned over or stays tilted on the side, put the vehicle back on its wheels, then wait 3 to 5 minutes before starting the engine.
 Refer to MAINTENANCE section and inspect the following.

-- Inspect air filter housing for oil accumulation, if any oil is found, clean air filter and air filter housing. - Check engine oil level and refill if necessary. - Check engine coolant level and refill if necessary. - Check gearbox oil level and refill if necessary. - Check rear final drive oil level and refill if necessary. - Start engine.
-If the oil pressure light stays on, stop engine immediately.
+- Inspect air filter housing drain tube for oil accumulation, if any oil is found, clean air filter and air filter housing. - Check engine oil level and refill if necessary. - Check engine coolant level and refill if necessary. - Start engine.
+If the message LOW OIL and the check engine light stay on, stop engine immediately.
 See an authorized Can-Am dealer.